-At Apley Wood Primary School we are serious about giving every young person and their families the opportunity to achieve and follow their aspirations for life.
+At Apley Wood Primary School we deliver an imaginative and inspiring curriculum with a focus on key skills and independence to ensure our children understand the diversity of the world around us, their place within it and the skills they need to succeed.
 To do this we have a strong ethos of hard work coupled with fun and engaging learning opportunities.
 We have strong links with our local community and operate an open door policy inviting the school community and external visitors into our school frequently.

 Read more about our curriculum on the pages below: